ryan-mcclue/ryan-mcclue/src/mcu.md

 * SAR?

 DMA:

+DSP:
+Has analog (Fourier, Laplace, Convolution, analog filtering) and digital domain (Sampling theorem, aliasing, FIR, IIR, FFT)

+signal (frequency, period) is continuous -> record at evenly spaced intervals into samples <---> compute spectrum

-Can move data from one memory location to almost anywhere in memory map, as long as permitted by MPU
+Can move data from one memory location to almost anywhere in memory map, as long as permitted by MPU Juypter notebook is a standard for embedding python code in a markdown style and presenting them Conda can install postgresql as well as python packages Miniconda is distribution that primarily includes conda

+Time-invariant is one whose behaviour (response to inputs) does not change over time.

+Do we always deal with linear systems?

+Higher frequency (vibrations per second), higher pitch (what our ears actually percieve)

+An envelope (family of curves) describes the amplitude or changing level of the signal over time.
+So, could be thought of a smooth curve outlining wave's extremes

+Apodisation modifies mathematical function.
+Typically used to smooth discontinuities at start and end of wave

+Spectrum is frequency content of wave

+Low pass attenuates frequencies higher

+FFT algorithm underpins (Laplace is in similar breath to FFT?)
+Ears do something similar to spectral analysis, i.e. FFT?

+(FFT + Convolution Theory + LTI theory)
+* LTI system theory to characterise acoustics of space Then can convolve (combine 2 functions to create a 3rd) a wave with another to have the wave sound like it was played in the same room as the other

 Bus Pirate has Microchip PIC (MPLab compiler for AVR as well) as a SOIC (Small Outline Integrated Circuit) IC package type